RaphaeleL/Time_Series_Forecasting/README.md

     --project_name 'project_complete_test_70trials'
 ```

-## Data

-You can use the [Data from the BiFlex Projekt](https://github.com/DataDrivenSustainabilitySolutions/BiFlex-Daten).

 ## Contributing

 Contributions are what make the open source community a vibrant space for learning, inspiration, and creativity.
 Every contribution is deeply valued and appreciated.